West Chiltington Parish Council

-Nestling near the foot of the South Downs between Storrington and Pulborough, some 64 kms from London, the picturesque village of West Chiltington is home to a 12th century church, a beautifully restored windmill and a colourful history dating back to Norman times.
+Nestling near the foot of the South Downs between Storrington and Pulborough, just over 50 miles from London, the picturesque village of West Chiltington is home to a 12th century church, a beautifully restored windmill and has a colourful history dating back to Norman times.

-Covering an area of just over 17 sq kms, the parish encompasses a variety of land usage from residential and agricultural, to small commercial business and leisure including a 27 hole golf course.
+Covering an area of just over 6.69 sq miles, with a population of approx. 3,500, the parish encompasses a variety of land usage from residential and agricultural, to small businesses and leisure facilities.

 The Council is the first tier of local government for West Chiltington comprising 13 Councillors who are elected or co-opted for up to four years.
 We are responsible for delivering a range of services at community level, which are paid for from a small proportion of the council tax known as the precept.